 Michael E. Cindrich is one of San Diego’s top recreational and medical marijuana attorneys.
 In 2009 he was nominated by San Diego City Council member Marti Emerald to be on San Diego’s Medical Marijuana Task Force.
 Mr. Cindrich is an advocate for medical marijuana patients across the state of California and throughout the United States.
 He currently serves as the Executive Director of San Diego County chapter of the National Organization for the Reform of Marijuana Laws (NORML), and is a lifetime member of the national NORML Legal Committee.
-A former prosecutor, Mr. Cindrich is a San Diego speaker for Law Enforcement Against Prohibition (LEAP), an organization of current and former members of law enforcement who support drug regulation rather than prohibition.
+A former prosecutor, Mr. Cindrich is a San Diego speaker for Law Enforcement Action Partnership (LEAP), an organization of current and former members of law enforcement who support drug regulation rather than prohibition.

 Michael E. Cindrich is respected in the marijuana community for both his role as a trial attorney as well as his role as an advocate for medical marijuana patients and recreational marijuana consumers.
 He regularly gives presentations concerning California’s marijuana laws and the impact that marijuana prohibition has on society.
 Mr. Cindrich has presented to attorneys, police officers, judges, doctors, professional athletes and others who wish to know more about marijuana laws, regulations, and the progression of marijuana legalization in the United States.
 Throughout his career he has educated hundreds of attorneys on courtroom tactics for presenting a medical marijuana defense.

 In addition to regularly appearing on local news networks in San Diego, other appearance include:

 - Michael E. Cindrich was featured on Wealth TV’s documentary “Marijuana Miracle Cure.”
 Click HERE to watch.